dennissxz/data-science-handbook/_sources/12-probabilities/11-expectation-and-variance.md

 ## Inequalities

-There are two important inequalities that connect probability, expectation and variance.
+There are important inequalities that connect probability, expectation and variance.
+For more inequalities that also relates the sum/average of multiple variables, see [here](large-sample-inequalities).

 ### Markov's Inequality